mpatrikik/SimpleTaskManagementApplication/README.md

 # 🧪 One-Week Junior Developer Trial Project Scope: Simple Task Management Application

+## ✅ Needed to be done:
+External packages, gitignore always needed, taskService layer and test for that, exception handling important

 ---

 This is an excellent idea for helping your junior developer explore different paths!